-- 5. If you placed dryer sheets inside the engine compartment, remove them. - Using clean and dry shop towel, wipe down the exhaust pipe, silencer, and clutch sheaves.

-- 7. Install the primary drive belt onto the clutches with the "Polaris" writing readable from the outside of the snowmobile. - 8.
+- Remove the battery from the battery charger and re-install it back into the battery box.
+Follow the owner's manual for battery installation procedures. - Verify the spark plugs are installed and torqued.
+Re-install the spark plug coils, if needed. - 5.
+If you placed dryer sheets inside the engine compartment, remove them. - Using clean and dry shop towel, wipe down the exhaust pipe, silencer, and clutch sheaves. - 7.
+Install the primary drive belt onto the clutches with the "Polaris" writing readable from the outside of the snowmobile. - 8.
 Install the back-up (secondary) drive belt into the belt holder. - 9.
-On carbureted snowmobiles, turn the fuel shut-off valve to the ON position. - 10.
+On the carbureted snowmobiles, turn the fuel shut-off valve to the ON position. - 10.
 With the track suspended up, off the ground, follow the track tension adjustment procedure as outlined in your owner's manual. - 11.
 Start and run the engine.
 Allow the engine to run for at least 15 minutes.
 Occasionally "blip" the throttle to rev the engine.